aritchie/bluetoothle/docs/device.md

 ```

 **Request MTU size increase**
-If MTU requests are available (Android Only)
+If MTU requests are available (Android Only - API 21+)
 This is specific to Android only where this negotiation is not automatic.
 The size can be up to 512, but you should be careful with anything above 255 in practice
 ```csharp